 Don’t forget to hit Done to see the effect on the preview.
-Continue adding fields as you editing until you have the required form for your site, then click Publish
+Continue adding fields as you edit until you have the required form for your site, then click Publish

 b) Email Notifications and Confirmation Settings

-Click Emails & Actions button to make the necessary changes in your emails settings such as
+Click the Emails & Actions button to make the necessary changes in your emails settings such as

 Action Name – The name that will appear in your actions list

 To – The email address this action will send to.
 You can type an email address manually, or use the “merge tag” icon to add a field from the form (such as the user’s email) to send the message to.
 Additional email addresses can be added with a comma separator.

 Reply-To – If your recipient clicks “reply” from this email message, most email clients will automatically send the reply to the email address specified here instead of the “FROM ADDRESS.”

 Email Subject – Set the subject for the email

 Email Message – Create the body of your email.
 If you do not place content here, a blank email message will arrive in the recipient’s inbox.

 You can get more details on Ninja Form email notification settings here